amoe/rook-middleware-access-rules/README.md

        ;; Do something appropriate
        (-> "I'm sorry Dave" r/response (r/status 401)))

+Access rules handlers take the request as an argument and return a success or error marker record.

+    (defn my-access-rule-handler [request]
+      ;; always authorize
+      (accessrules/success))

 Access rules can choose to reject with a value, `(accessrules/error 42)`.
 This value becomes available inside the error handler as `rejected-val`.

 Add it to your Rook namespace handler configuration thusly: